SongJiayu1/learn_git/readme.txt

 Git is a distributed version control system.
 Git is a free software distributed under the GPL.

-Git has a mutable index called stage.

-Creating a new branch is quick.
+Creating a new branch is quick AND simple.

-Here is a line edited from Linux on develop_branch02